-- 91% of consumers check their email at least once a day.
+- 95% of consumers check their email every day. check their email at least once a day.
 Want to increase your open and click-through rates?
 Create email marketing campaigns that drive your customers to convert.

-- 81% of SMBs rely on email as their primary customer acquisition channel and 80% for retention.
+- Marketers consistently ranked email as the most effective tactic for awareness, acquisition, conversion, and retention.
 There’s a reason behind this statistic: email marketing is a great revenue stream.
 Given the growing number of email users in the world, this channel is clearly not going anywhere soon.

-- Email marketing spend grows 10% every year.
-With a 4,400% ROI, email marketing is worth investing in whether you are a small or large business owner.
+- With a consistent 4,400% ROI on email marketing, email marketing is worth investing in whether you are a small or large business owner.